 8. If a site is popular then by searching its name on Google, you should see a knowledge graph on the right side of the page.
 (See Screenshot Below)

 Please Note: These checkpoints are not 100% accurate.
-For instance, a maybe a new site don’t have any social media pages or anything else; that doesn’t mean that site is fake.
+For instance, maybe a new site doesn’t have any social media pages or anything else; that doesn’t mean that the site is fake.

 These points should give you a brief idea about how you should check the info about a site, but that doesn’t mean that if a site doesn’t comply with all of these, then it’s not trustable.